LumKitty/VRnyan/README.md

   * [Spout2](https://github.com/Off-World-Live/obs-spout2-plugin) plugin
   * [Source Clone](https://obsproject.com/forum/resources/source-clone.1632/) plugin (LIV-only, not required for OnAirTap)
   * [Advanced Mask](https://obsproject.com/forum/resources/advanced-masks.1856/) plugin
+* OnAirTap, or LIV VR
+  * OnAirTap specific
+    * Understanding of how to mod your chosen game (BepInEx or BSIPA)
+    * Your game uses the LIV 1.5 SDK (If LIV_Bridge.dll is present it should work.
+If it has LIV_Native.dll or no LIV dlls then your game will not work)
-* LIV VR
+  * LIV VR specific
     * Mixed Reality Avatar mode configured and working
     * (Optional) A VRM file with the same rigging as your VSFAvatar
 * General
   * A sufficiently powerful PC
   * Understanding of OBS filters